• Skip to main content

 Let's look at them in detail:

 Hawkeye - The Hawkeye is a malicious one Info Stealer, designed primarily to extract user data from infected platforms running Windows.
-In recent months, the Hawkeye has been improved including now, in addition to code theft e-mail and website browser, features keylogging.
-Often sold in the market as MaaS (Malware as a Service) through various infection chain techniques.
+In recent months, the Hawkeye has been improved including now, in addition to code theft Email and websites browser, features keylogging.
+Often sold in the market as MaaS ( as a Service) through various infection chain techniques.

 Trickbot - Trickbot is a variant of it Dyre that appeared in October on 2016.
 Since then, it has been targeting mainly bank users in Australia and the United Kingdom and has recently begun to appear in India, Singapore and Malaysia.

-Lokibot - Lokibot is a spyware software that spreads primarily through phishing email and is used to intercept data such as e-mail credentials, as well as passwords to electronic cryptographic wallets and FTP servers.
+Lokibot - Lokibot is spyware that is primarily distributed via phishing emails and is used to such as email credentials, as well as passwords to cryptocurrency wallets and FTP servers.

 XMRig - XMRig is a software CPU mining open source code used for the Monero cryptocurrency production process and was first released in 2017 in May.

-AZORult - AZORult is a trojan that collects and removes data from the infected system.
-Once the malware is installed on a system (usually delivered by an operating kit such as RIG), it can send stored passwords, local files, cryptocurrencies and computer profile information to a remote command & control server.
+AZORult – AZORult is a trojan that collects and removes data from the infected system.
+Once the malware is installed on a system (usually delivered by an exploit kit like RIG), it can send saved passwords, local files, crypto-wallets and προφίλ υπολογιστή σε απομακρυσμένο command & control server.

-FormBook - The FormBook it is one InfoStealer targeting the operating system of Windows and 2016 was first detected.
+FormBook - The FormBook it is a InfoStealer targeting the system of Windows and 2016 was first detected.
 Advertised on hacking Forums as a tool with powerful avoidance techniques and relatively low prices.
-The FormBook collects credentials from various website browsers and screenshots, monitors and logs keyboards, and can download and execute files according to instructions C & C given to him.
+The FormBook collects credentials from various websites browsers and screenshots, monitors and logs keyboards, and can download and execute files according to instructions C & C given to him.

 NanoCore - NanoCore is a remote access trojan that was first noticed by 2013 and targets users of the Windows operating system.
 All versions include features such as screen capture, crypto mining, remote control and more.